python-sprints/python-sprints.github.io/_posts/2020-03-23-terminusdb-doc-sprint.md

 There is **no limit** on remote participation.

-Agenda
+Agenda **Revised**
 ------

-- 6:30pm: Networking, drinks and food
-- 7:00pm: Sponsor presentation, project presentations and team creation (Zoom starts here)
+- 6:30pm: Community announcements, project presentations and team creation (Zoom streaming starts here https://zoom.us/j/882305838)
-- 7:20pm: Coding
+- 7:00pm: Coding (Join Discord server for collaborating: https://discord.gg/JJM5S2x)
-- 8:45pm: Group presentations
+- 8:45pm: Group presentations (Re-group at zoom meeting: [https://zoom.us/j/954512731](https://zoom.us/j/954512731))
-- 9pm: End of the event, or pub
+- 9pm: End of the event, no pub, stay at home for safety

-The day of the sprint
+To prepare for the sprint
 ---------------------

-- Bring your own laptop if you can
+- Register for Zoom account (optional) and familiarise yourself with Zoom.
-- Join the [Gitter channel](https://gitter.im/py-sprints/sprint-2020-03-23) of the sprint
+- Join the [Discord server](https://discord.gg/JJM5S2x) of the sprint and familiarise yourself with Discord
-- Join the [Telegram group](https://t.me/py_sprints) for the update and community news of Python Sprint
+- Join the [Telegram group](https://t.me/py_sprints) for the update and community news of Python Sprint (optional)

 Code of Conduct
 ---------------